IBM-Cloud/redli/README.md

       --certfile=CERTFILE  Self-signed certificate file for validation
       --certb64=CERTB64    Self-signed certificate string as base64 for validation --raw                Produce raw output
+      --eval=EVAL          Evaluate a Lua script file, follow with keys a , and args

 Args:
   [<commands>]  Redis commands and values
 ```